ayozehd/grav-theme-bootstrap-blog/README.md

 ## Styles

-Almost templates support a style parameter in headers.
+Almost templates support `style` parameter in headers.
 That means depending on the case some buttons, text colors and background change from [Bootstrap Scheme Colors](https://getbootstrap.com/docs/4.0/getting-started/theming/#theme-colors).
 Don't be afraid to fill of color your site!

 Templates supporting `style`:
 * `item`